Léa Seydoux: 2013-2018: Blue is the warmest Colour and critical acclaim

-In 2014, Seydoux won the Best Actress award at the 19th Lumières Awards for her role in Blue Is the Warmest Colour and Grand Central.
+In 2014, Seydoux won the Best Actress award at the 19th Lumière Awards for her roles in Blue Is the Warmest Colour and Grand Central.
 She was also nominated for the BAFTA Rising Star Award and the César Award for Best Actress in the same year.
 Her role in Blue Is the Warmest Colour earned her rave reviews, numerous accolades and international attention.

 Seydoux co-starred with Vincent Cassel in Beauty and the Beast, a Franco-German romantic fantasy film directed by Christophe Gans.
-Her other 2014 films were The Grand Budapest Hotel, a Wes Anderson film in which she played Clotilde; and Bertrand Bonello's Saint Laurent, in which she played the role of the titular designer's muse Loulou de la Falaise.
+Her other 2014 films were The Grand Budapest Hotel, a Wes Anderson film in which she played Clotilde; and Bertrand Bonello's Saint Laurent, in which she played the role of the titular designer's muse, Loulou de la Falaise.
+Seydoux was supposed to star in Benoît Jacquot's Three Hearts, alongside Catherine Deneuve and Charlotte Gainsbourg, but ended up dropping out due to the worldwide press tour of Blue Is the Warmest Colour.
+She was replaced by Deneuve's daughter, Chiara Mastroianni.

 In 2015, Seydoux starred with Vincent Lindon in Diary of a Chambermaid, a period piece based on Octave Mirbeau's novel Le Journal d'une femme de chambre.
-The film, whose script was written specifically for Seydoux, marked her second collaboration with Benoît Jacquot, following the 2012 film Farewell, My Queen.
+Originally, the film was announced with Marion Cotillard in the leading role, but the script was rewritten specifically for Seydoux, marking her second collaboration with Benoît Jacquot, after the 2012 film Farewell, My Queen.
 Although the film was screened in competition at the 65th Berlin International Film Festival to mixed reviews, critics were generally receptive to Seydoux's performance.
 Peter Bradshaw of The Guardian said that it was "a fine central performance from Seydoux", while critic Jordan Mintzer wrote that her performance is "robust and engaging throughout [the film]".

 Seydoux appeared alongside Colin Farrell and Rachel Weisz in Yorgos Lanthimos's English-language debut The Lobster (2015), in which she played the ruthless leader of a group of rebels, the loners, who live in the woods.
-The film had its premiere at the 2015 Cannes Film Festival where it won the Jury Prize.
+The film had its premiere at the 2015 Cannes Film Festival, where it won the Jury Prize.
 She also appears as Madeleine Swann, the Bond girl in the 2015 film Spectre, the 24th James Bond film.
+Seydoux was cast in Valérie Donzelli's Marguerite & Julien, but dropped out before shooting, being replaced by Anaïs Demoustier.
+In 2022, Seydoux remembered the occasion, saying that she was against the fact that Donzelli seemed to approve the incestuous relationship between the two main roles, "she wanted to do a film where even you can fall in love with your biological brother.
+I was like, 'No'".